 Forgiveness will be determined on a case-by-case basis after completing and submitting a loan forgiveness application, which will include a detailed documentation of the use of Paycheck Protection Loan funds.

 Divvy makes it easy to track each and every transaction, syncing seamlessly with your accounting software and locking budgets to help you navigate the COVID-19 crisis and use your Paycheck Protection Loan wisely.

 The first round of applications for the Paycheck Protection Program opened on Monday, April 6th.
 However, the applications closed less than two weeks after this date, when on April 16th, the SBA announced a “lapse in appropriations.”

 The announcement of additional funding marks a second round of PPP applications, beginning on April 27th.
-These loans are said to be available until Tuesday, June 30th—though the funds are expected to go quickly, as over 1.6 million small businesses have already attempted to apply.
+These loans were made available until Tuesday, June 30th—though the funds were exhausted quickly, as over 1.6 million small businesses applied.

 PPP loans are awarded on a first-come, first-served basis.
 In order to expedite these funds, the Small Business Administration does not require official SBA approval of each and every loan, so funds can be made available within days of a completed application.

 SBA Paycheck Protection Loans are available through any approved SBA 7(a) lender (many banks and credit unions qualify).
 Find an SBA office in your state to check for approved lenders.

 Unlike regular loans which are used at your discretion, Paycheck Protection Loans need to be carefully used and documented to qualify for 100% loan forgiveness–the goal of many businesses during this chaotic time.
 So how exactly can a Paycheck Protection Loan be used?